 Local Contact Person.
 The contact information both phone and email for the 24-hour accessible contact person.
 See Sec.
 4-A, Local Contact Person, for specific requirements.

 Disposal of Garbage.
-Specific instructions explaining how to dispose of all garbage after leaving the property shall be explained on the notice to the STR tenant.
+Specific instructions explaining how to dispose of all garbage while staying at the property and after leaving the property shall be explained on the notice to the STR tenant.

 Notice of County Noise Ordinance.
 An STR owner shall provide all of their STR tenants the specifics of the County’s Noise Ordinance.